Better Jobs, Brighter Futures, a Stronger Washington

 By the Numbers

-Nearly 59 percent (includes Running Start students) percent of students in Washington state's public higher education system are enrolled in community and technical colleges.
+58 percent of students — including Running Start students — enrolled in Washington state's public higher education system are enrolled in community and technical colleges.

-Washington state's community and technical colleges awarded students 29,625 associate degrees during the 2014–2015 school year.
+The number of associate degrees awarded by Washington state's community and technical colleges in the 2016-2017 school year.

-Download the entire Field Guide or the notes for individual colleges:
+Download the entire Field Guide or notes for individual colleges:

 - Map of colleges, State Board members